British Spartathlon Team

 So please have a read of the runners profiles and follow our progress on this site.

-2015 saw the largest British Team to date take part in the event with 21 participants.
+The British Team have gone from strength to strength.
+2015 saw the largest British Team to date take part in the event with 21 participants and a 65% finish rate.